Trump Says Soleimani Was Hated In Iran, Should Have Been Killed Many Years Ago - UrduPoint

 "While Iran will never be able to properly admit it, Soleimani was both hated and feared within the country.
 They are not nearly as saddened as the leaders will let the outside world believe.
 He should have been taken out many years ago!"
 Trump said via Twitter.

-Trump also blamed Soleimani for the killing or wounding of "thousand of Americans" over the past few decades and accused the Iranian general of "plotting to kill many more."
+Trump also blamed Soleimani for the killing or wounding of "thousands of Americans" over the past few decades and accused the Iranian general of "plotting to kill many more."

+Trump later doubled down on his reasoning for the airstrike in another Tweet, highlighting US efforts in Iraq and lamenting the increasing Iranian influence, which according to him the "people of Iraq are not happy with.

-Trump's statement came as thousands of Iranians took to the streets across the country on Friday to mourn the death of Soleimani.
+Trump's statements came as thousands of Iranians took to the streets across the country on Friday to mourn the death of Soleimani.

 Mourners were shown on national television thronging mosques and subway stations.
 Many carried placards that denounced the United States and Israel.